infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 > **Note**: We are always looking to improve the Prisma2 CLI init flow and welcome your input.
 Join the [`#prisma2-preview`](https://prisma.slack.com/messages/CKQTGR6T0/) channel on [Slack](https://slack.prisma.io/) to share your feedback directly!

 The introspection process is now complete.

+- talk about `prisma2 dev` briefly

 Navigate to the project directory  and you will see:

 ```
 prisma